ao5357/library-roi-calc/readme.md

 In the second table cell is a label.
 The label's 'for' attribute should match the first cell's input id attribute for accessibility purposes.
 The label describes the activity, resource, or service the patron consumed.
 Use clear language to describe it.

-The second part of the second cell is a paragraph (classed "roi-explanation") for the section's help text.
+The second part of the second cell is a paragraph (classed "formula-explanation") for the section's help text.
 If you do not wish a particular section to have help text, just delete the entire paragraph, including opening and closing tags.

 The last cell contains the result section.
 In the example, all results follow with a common-sense naming convention.
 This could help keep your implementation's markup clean and accessible.